Low thyroid function & other problems

 Abnormal thyroid function can decrease bone mineral density.
 Serum calcium will typically be in the “normal” reference range with hypothyroidism, but outside of the functional, optimal range.

 Low thyroid function can reduce the movement of your intestines, which is essential for healthy digestion.
 The ability of your body to absorb nutrients is also altered when your thyroid isn’t working well.
 Healthy thyroid function dampens gut inflammation, and low thyroid function is linked with gastric ulcers and leaky gut syndrome.

 Low Sex Drive

-You may think their low sex drive is due to aging, when in fact it may be a symptom of a bigger hormonal problem that’s anything but normal.
+You may think your low sex drive is due to aging, when in fact it may be a symptom of a bigger hormonal problem that’s anything but normal.
 Thyroid function affects the metabolism of estrogen and testosterone in the body.
 Hypothyroidism in men is linked with erectile dysfunction and low libido in both men and women.

 When your thyroid hormones are low, your body will be less able to break down fat, making you resistant to weight loss.
 Weight gain isn’t the cause of your problems, but a symptom of something not being addressed.
 When you deal with the underlying hormonal problem and heal, weight loss is the natural byproduct.

 In addition to slowing your ability to burn fat, hypothyroidism will also decrease your energy, causing debilitating fatigue.